 With Big the Musical playing a limited run at Dominion Theatre in the West End over the past few months, Noah Leggott has just finished his role as Lewis after the show’s live performance on Children in Need last week.
-Noah made his West End debut in 2018 as Eric in Matilda the Musical before he joined the cast of the touring production for their final leg of the UK Tour.
+Noah made his West End debut in 2018 as Eric in the Royal Shakespeare Company’s Matilda The Musical before he joined the cast of the touring production for their final leg of the UK Tour.
 Along with his theatre career, Noah also works on screen, with films including The Sitter and next year’s release of Everybody’s Talking About Jamie, and can currently be seen in the NSPCC Guardian’s Wanted commercial.
-We recently caught up with Noah, who talks about appearing as Lewis in Big the Musical, playing Eric in Matilda and his screen roles.
+We recently caught up with Noah, who talks about appearing as Lewis in Big the Musical, playing Eric in the Royal Shakespeare Company’s Matilda The Musical and his screen roles.

 How did you find your time as Lewis in Big the Musical?